HanOostdijk/tabraux/README.md

 functions to this auxilary package in the future, at the moment it contains the functions:

 - `expand_notes` : this copies the octave number from a previous specification and insert sharp and flat information where needed
 - `check_times` : counts the notes in each measure to allow easy checking
 - `lilypond_version` : returns the version of the lilypond executable (Windows only)
 - `edit_phrase` : function that edits a phrase in a ‘musical phrase’ or ‘track’ with `sub` or `gsub`
 - `phrase2` : function that allows inserting an anchor point in a phrase
+- `cond_transpose` : transposes in a musical script notes below a certain note (e.g. ‘e’ or ‘d’ upwards with an octave